MasterScott/deep-deep/README.rst

 * ``crawl-relevant.py`` start a crawl where reward is given by a classifier that returns a score with ``.predict_proba`` method.

+There is also an extraction spider ``deepdeep.spiders.extraction.ExtractionSpider`` that learns to extract unique items from a single domain given an item extractor.

 For keywords and relevancy crawlers, the following files will be created in the result folder: